Skip to content

 • Parent and first or last child element

-The best solution is to only use one direction of margins e.g. bottom.
+The best solution is to only use one direction of margins, e.g. bottom.
 Or you can set the collapse property to false.

 Margin collapsing

-Conditional Rest
+Conditional Reset

 For resetting spacing (margin: 0) only when no spacing is defined, you can make use of dnb-space__reset.